croz-ltd/klokwrk-project/README.md

     cd support/docker
     ./dockerComposeUpInfrastructure.sh

-Open another shell at the project root and execute following commands (shell-2):
+Open another shell (shell-2) at the project root and execute following command (generating Groovydoc is skipped to speed things up)

-    ./gradlew clean assemble
+    ./gradlew clean assemble -x groovydocJar

 There are three apps that needs to be run, and for each open a new shell at the project root (shell-3, shell-4 and shell-5)